CubePilot/cubepilot-docs/herelink/upgrading-firmware.md

 ![](../.gitbook/assets/updating.png)

-* After updating you may be promoted to activate your device again see the above steps to complete this.
+* After updating you may be promoted to activate your device again, see the above steps to complete this.